The Football Association (TFA) is an organization formed to run "just

 simple system that would be easy to break so don't bother trying it won't

-high score for that week by himself then he collects the "pot".
+high score for that week by themselves then they win the Lunch of the week.
 If

-there is a tie for the high score then the "pot" rolls over and is
+there is a tie for the high score then the lunch award rolls over and is

 added to the next week.
 If there is a tie in the final week the tied weekly